 At the vital points of Matthew’s story, Joseph receives information from God in a dream.
-We never hear one word from Joseph himself, but we see that he does what the dream vision tells him to do without any objections.
-First he takes the pregnant Mary as his wife.
-Matthew does give any details on the birth, and the next scene brings the Magi who find Jesus ‘in the house with Mary his mother’.
+We never hear one word from Joseph himself, but we see that he does what the dream vision tells him to do without any hesitation.
+He takes Mary as his wife, when she is already pregnant by the power of the Holy Spirit, thus adopting Jesus and giving him Davidic lineage.
+(Matthew’s genealogy has emphasised some unusual arrangements in listing 4 women with unexpected background.)
+Matthew does give mention of the birth, and his next scene brings the Magi who find Jesus ‘in the house with Mary his mother’.
 If one read only Matthew, you would assume that Mary and Joseph lived in the town of Bethlehem, for he lacks all the details we find in Luke of the travel from Galilee.
 In Matthew, the family will go to Galilee after the return from the ‘Flight to Egypt – an event that Luke does not mention.

-Although his emphasis is on Jesus’ as a Jew among Jews, Matthew also forecasts the coming of Gentiles to Jesus.
+With this emphasis on Jesus’ as a Jew among Jews, Matthew also forecasts the coming of Gentiles to Jesus.
 He does this in his story of the ‘Magi’, traditionally translated ‘wise men’, who were probably astrologers from somewhere east of Israel.
 They would have studied the skies and thus come to believe in a sign in the stars of a new king to be born.
 Just what this might have been in terms of modern astronomy can only be a guess, and various theories have been suggested.
+(One is that it was the conjunction of the planets Jupiter and Saturn, which occurs again this year a few days before Christmas.)
 Matthew, however, treats it more as a miracle in which the star ‘moves’ and directs the journey of the Magi.
 He does not give the number of these visitors, but because three gifts are mentioned custom has settled on that number.
 Matthew, however, does not call them ‘kings’ and it is unlikely that they were.
 Gold, frankincense and myrrh were kingly attributes but they are to honour the new-born king rather than indicate the royal status of the givers.
-A number of Old Testament texts do mention kings come to honour the Messiah and those texts have led to the common picture of ‘three kings of Orient’.
-Even as we recognise some details as non-biblical, we can still enjoy our art and music depicting kings kneeling before Jesus for this does recognise Jesus as above all earthly rulers, ‘King of Kings and Lord of Lords’.
+A number of Old Testament texts do mention kings who come to honour the Messiah and those texts have led to the common picture of ‘three kings of Orient’.
+Even as we recognise some details of our cultural heritage as non-biblical, we can still enjoy our art and music depicting kings kneeling before Jesus for this does recognise Jesus as above all earthly rulers, ‘King of Kings and Lord of Lords’.

-The liturgy spreads events in Matthew over several feasts.
-We celebrate the coming of the Magi or Wise Men on Epiphany, January 6.
+The liturgy spreads events in Matthew over several feasts, the coming of the Magi or Wise Men on Epiphany, January 6.
 On the feast of the Holy Family, December 30, we read of the trip to Egypt which comes later than the Magi, so the order of Matthew is mixed up in our readings.

-In the liturgies on following days, we will hear of more events in Luke, first the circumcision which stresses, in a different way that Matthew, his identity as a Jew.
-(Solemnity of Mary, Mother of God) Luke also has a different way of setting Jesus on the world scene, by mentioning the time as the reign of Augustus Caesar and lesser authorities.
+In the liturgies on following days, we will hear of more events in Luke, first the circumcision which stresses, in a different way than Matthew, his identity as a Jew.
+(Now our celebration of that day is called ‘The Solemnity of Mary, Mother of God’) Luke’s way of setting Jesus on the world scene is by mentioning the time as the reign of Augustus Caesar and listing some lesser authorities in the nearby area.
 Only Luke tells of Jesus being taken into the temple forty days after his birth, where two faithful Israelites prophesy about him and his mother.
-(Holy Family)
+(Gospel selection for ‘The Holy Family’)

 The first readings at most masses continue with the prophesies of the Old Testament, with Isaiah having pride of place.
 The second readings, from several books of the New Testament, fill out the theological meaning of Jesus coming among us, and how he carries out his work of salvation and leads us to God.